Present Perfect Continuous

-Present Perfect Continuous as an artwork began seven years ago upon my move to Atlanta.
-Though I was returning to the deep South of my upbringing, I nonetheless experienced the profound displacement that comes with moving to a city where you know no one and have no particular connections.
-I found certain things familiar; like traditional southern cooking, thick accents, and the smell in the air early on a damp summer morning.
-Still, though I was in the South, I was no longer of the South.
+Present Perfect Continuous as an artwork began in 2005 upon my move to Atlanta.
+Though I was returning to the deep South of my upbringing, I experienced the profound displacement that comes with moving to a city where you know no one and have no particular connections.
+I found certain things familiar: traditional Southern cooking, thick accents, and the smell in the air early on a damp summer morning.
+Still, although I was in the South, I was no longer of the South.

-A few months before my move, I had begun scanning some old childhood photos and slides.
+A few months before moving, I had begun scanning some old childhood photos and slides.
 When I unpacked the originals in Atlanta, I studied them for a bit, considering that I was now living not all that far from where those photos originated, yet I was a lifetime removed.
 On impulse and for no conscious reason, I began digitally removing myself from the images that document my childhood.
-I tacked a few of the printouts on a board and went about the business of building a life in Georgia for the next seven years.
+I printed a few, tacked them on a board, and went about the business of building a life in Georgia.